emaicus/Rangers-and-Ruffians/docs/Book_of_Known_Beasts.md

 * __Charge:__ _2d6 + 3 Strength._ In place of its movement, the ogre runs a full 15 feet in a straight line, trampling anyone in its path.
 Players may make a D14 dexterity check to jump out of the way.
 If the ogre stops in a space occupied by an entity, the entity is pushed to the side.
 * __Throw Netted Enemy:__ _2d6 + 3 Strength._ If a netted enemy is within reach of the Ogre, it may pick the enemy up, spin it as if spinning a sling, and throw it at a target within 15 feet.
 Both the target and the netted enemy are injured.

+__Villain Actions:__
+* __Throw Net:__ The Ogre Rider may throw a net as a villain action.
+* __Charge!:__ The Ogre Rider may charge as a villain action.

 __Conditional Actions:__
 * __First Turn:__ Reckless Charge: At the start of the first round of combat, the Ogre Rider may charge up to 30 feet.
 * __Second Turn:__ Join the Fray: The Ogre Rider grants all allies the ability to take up to their maximum movement.
-* __Third Turn:__ 1
+* __Third Turn:__ Jump and Stomp: The Ogre Leaps up to 10 feet, before landing with a crash, harming any entity within a 5 foot radius for 2d8 damage.
-* __20 Health:__ If the ogre rider falls below 20 health, the goblin dies.
+* __20 Health:__ If the ogre rider falls below 40 health, the goblin dies.
 The ogre immediately grabs the dead goblin off of its back, and may throw it at an enemy for 2d6 damage.

 ___